self-actuated/actuated.com/posts/2023-05-24-faster-self-hosted-cache.md

 ## Speeding up in the real world

 We recently worked with Roderik, the CTO of [SettleMint](https://settlemint.com) to migrate their CI from a self-hosted Kubernetes solution Actions Runtime Controller (ARC) to actuated.
 He told me that they originally moved from GitHub's hosted runners to ARC to save money, increase speed and to lower the latency of their builds.
 Unfortunately, running container builds within Kubernetes provided very poor isolation, and side effects were being left over between builds, even with a pool of ephemeral containers.
+They also wanted to reduce the amount of effort required to maintain a Kubernetes cluster and control-plane for CI.

 Roderik explained that he'd been able to get times down by using [pnpm](https://pnpm.io) instead of yarn, and said every Node project should try it out to see the speed increases.
 He believes the main improvement is due to efficient downloading and caching. pnpm is a drop-in replacement for npm and yarn, and is compatible with both.